 I've worked in IT since 1999, and I received a lot of great advice from my peers and mentors over the years.
 But as much as I love to pay it forward, I get more of these questions than I have time to reply to.
-So, I thought it would be useful to collect my thoughts into a single article of my career advice for 2018.

 - Change is a constant.